 The letters must be sent through email by the signatories separately from your application documents.
 They must use their official institutional e-mail address (e.g.,email@example.com).
 Recommendation letters using non-institutional email addresses such as Gmail or Yahoo will not be accepted.

 It will be your responsibility to ensure that your referees submit their recommendation letters on or before the deadline of application.
 Late recommendations will not be accepted.

-All application documents must be sent via email to: email@example.com.
+All application documents must be sent in PDF format via email to: firstname.lastname@example.org.

 Subject of the email should be APMA2021(space)Application(space)YourName